silverhairs/lox/README.md

 - You need to have [cURL](https://curl.se/) installed in your system for the above script to work.
 - I don't have a specific release schedule, I just cut a new release whenever a major feature has been implemented.
-- Currently the latest release only holds binaries for macos and linux, if you have windows... idk what to tell yah (seek help i guess).
-I will include windows later in the release workflow though, I just need to get a windows computer to test.

 ### Using source code